Qatar - Country Commercial Guide

 Establishing an Office

-To do business in Qatar and establish a local office, foreign and local companies as well as service agencies are required to obtain commercial registration from the Ministry of Commerce and Industry (MoCI).
+To do business in Qatar and establish a local office, foreign and local companies, as well as service agencies, are required to obtain commercial registration from the Ministry of Commerce and Industry (MoCI).
 Qatar enacted Law No. 25/2005 (the “Commercial Registry Law”) which states that no individual person or single entity may engage in commercial activity before registering in the Commercial Registry maintained by the MoCI.
 Any inquiries regarding the registration process should be directed to the Director of Commercial Affairs in the Commercial Registration and Licenses Department at the MoCI.
 Law No. 20/2014 amended certain provisions of the Commercial Registry Law to simplify and expedite the registration and appeals process.

 In January 2019, Law No. 1/2019 regulating the investment of non-Qatari capital was signed by the Amir, repealing Law No. 13/2000 on the regulation of foreign investment.
 The new law permits foreign investors to invest up to 100% in nearly all sectors of the economy.
 Additionally, to enable more foreign real estate investment, the government enacted a new law (Law No. 16/2018) allowing foreign individuals, companies, and real estate developers freehold ownership of real estate in ten designated zones and usufructuary rights up to 99 years in 16 other zones.
-Foreign real estate investors and owners will also be granted residency in Qatar for as long as they own their property.
+Foreign real estate investors and owners will have residency in Qatar for as long as they own their property.

 Important exceptions to the Foreign Investment Law are as follows: